mousepawmedia/devdocs/network/source/setup_linux/install.rst

 removable device, such as an external hard drive or a flash drive (or set of flash drives).

-..
-NOTE:: If you're ditching Windows forever, congrats!
+..  note:: If you're ditching Windows forever, congrats!
 You can skip
     steps 2-3.

 2) **Find your Microsoft Windows™ recovery disk or flash drive.** If you want